Denza B5

-The Fangchengbao Bao 5 (方程豹 豹5 (Formula leopard Leopard 5)), alternatively the Fang Cheng Bao Leopard 5 in English sources, is a plug-in hybrid (PHEV) mid-size SUV manufactured by BYD Auto under the Fangchengbao brand.
-The Bao 5 is the first vehicle of the Fangchengbao brand, which is later complemented by the Bao 8 and Tai 3.

-In 2025, the Fangchengbao Bao 5 will be sold outside China under the Denza brand, including in Europe, as the Denza B5.
+The Denza B5, also sold in China as the Fangchengbao Bao 5 (方程豹 豹5 (Formula leopard Leopard 5)), is a plug-in hybrid mid-size SUV manufactured by BYD Auto under the Fangchengbao and Denza brands.
+First launched in 2023, the Bao 5 is the first vehicle of the Fangchengbao brand's Bao Series (豹系列), which is later complemented by the Bao 8 and Tai 3.
+Beginning in 2025, the model was sold in export markets under the Denza brand, using the B5 model name.

-Overview
+History

-The Bao 5 was introduced in China in August 2023 and went on sale in November 2023.
+The Fangchengbao Bao 5 was introduced in China in August 2023 and went on sale in November 2023.
 It is distributed through Fangchengbao direct sales stores, instead of BYD dealerships.

+Design

-The Bao 5 is an off-road oriented SUV with body-on-frame construction, and built on a DMO (Dual Mode Off-Road) Super Hybrid system from BYD Auto.
+It is an off-road oriented SUV with body-on-frame construction, and built on a DMO (Dual Mode Off-Road) Super Hybrid system from BYD Auto.
 It has an approach and departure angles of 35 and 32 degrees respectively.
 BYD also offers a high-spec variant of the Bao 5 with the Cloud-P chassis technology, featuring a height-adjustable hydraulic active suspension system from the Yangwang U8.